Product recall requirementsRecall criteria

 What are the legal requirements to publish warnings or other information to product users or to suppliers regarding product defects and associated hazards, or to recall defective products from the market?

 The requirements regarding publication of warnings and other information about a defective or dangerous product vary.
 For some products, statutes mandate that the manufacturer make specific notifications to all owners, purchasers and dealers of the product (see, for example 49 USC section 30118(b)).
 Most agencies provide guidance documents or product recall handbooks outlining suggested media for publishing such information.
 See also the discussion in questions 7 and 14.
 The CPSC is required by law to maintain a public online database containing any reports made by consumers or entities of harm or risks of harm related to products covered under the CPSA (CPSIA at section 212).Recall notices

 Are there requirements or guidelines for the content of recall notices?

-- the monitoring of the procedure; and
+- the name of the recalling firm;

 What media must be used to publish or otherwise communicate warnings or recalls to users or suppliers?

 No specific requirements exist as to the exact media that must be used in communicating warning or recall information to ultimate users or suppliers.
 Each regulatory agency provides its own guidelines and review of sent and proposed communications.
 However, a press release (submitted jointly or independently by the firm) is usually considered an initial step in communicating information to a wide range of consumers.
 Depending on the product, the degree of the risk posed and the specific distribution chain, other forms of media may also be appropriate or required, ranging from publication of notices in newspapers to direct contact with consumers via mailings, email or telephone.Time frame

 Do laws, regulation or guidelines specify targets or a period after which a recall is deemed to be satisfactory?